rwxrob/zet/20210826164649/README.md

 with what's going on with <http://rwxrob.tv>.
 I've arranged things in the order of interactivity and attentiveness.

-You can always ask questions.
-Depending on what I'm doing I'll answer them right away, or alter.
+You can usually ask questions anytime.
+Depending on what I'm doing I'll answer them right away, or later.
 Begin them with a Q: to help them stand out.
 Post them to Discord `#ama` to have them get long answers.

 * 🐟 **Away** - away for a long time, *no chat, no video*, music and fishies
-* **Break** - on break no more than 30 minutes, *no chat*
+* 💤 **Break** - on break no more than 30 minutes, *no chat*
 * 🧘 **Yoga** - doing ashtanga yoga asana (poses), *topical chat*
 * 🏃 **Run** - out for a run, *ama chat* during interval breaks
 * 🛹 **Skate** - out long-boarding or roller-skating, *ama chat*